Froggy111/maxtext-jetstream-models/README.md

 A repository for converted models from HF format to MaxText format, as well as automated scripts for inference (and possibly training later).

+NOTE: THIS IS STILL HEAVILY WIP.
+Currently working:
+Conversion for Mistral (most likely LLaMA and Mixtral as well though not tested) Server for running inference (FastAPI)

 First, clone this repo and setup:
 ```
 git clone https://github.com/Froggy111/maxtext-jetstream-models